rnett/exposedgson/README.md

 Changes made in the JSON will not be reflected in the parsed object or in the database (this is something I may add in the future).

+**Note that seraliziation and parsing must be done inside Exposed transactions.**

 ## Annotations

 Exposed GSON provides a number of annotations to customize the JSON representation of the entity.